 Regular communication is critical in the educational process.
 Email is the primary form of communication between teachers and parents.
 If a parent meeting is necessary or a parent wishes to come visit with a teacher, such meetings should be scheduled ahead of time and around the teacher's teaching schedule.
 When sending an email message for a teacher, please understand that a teacher's daily schedule may limit the time available to return calls.
-Every effort will be made to respond within 24 hours.
+If unsure which teacher to address, the parent should start with the student's homeroom teacher.
+The teacher or staff member will return contact within 48 hours.
+All response times will be based upon when school is in session.